atahk/pscl/README.md

 - utility functions

+## Historical note

+The Political Science Computational Laboratory was the name of Simon Jackman's research group at Stanford University's Department of Political Science (2002-2014), where this package was first developed.

+The hurdle and count data models were extensively re-written and updated by Achim Zeileis and Christian Kleiber.

 ## Installation

-Most users should use latest stable release of the packge, which can be installed from [CRAN](https://cran.r-project.org/) by running
+Most users should use latest stable release of the package, which can be installed from [CRAN](https://cran.r-project.org/) by running
 ```R
 install.packages("pscl")
 ```